 [T]here is no rational reason, no cosmic reason, no philosophical reason, no mathematical reason, and no scientific reason for seven-day weeks.
 There is frankly no other explanation for why the 365 days of our solar years were divided into sevens.
 The year doesn’t even divide neatly that way.
 So why are our calendars ordered by weeks?
 There is only one reason: God Himself established that order in the pattern of His creation.

-We believe that although there are arguments that raise questions as to the credibility of certain scientific evidence that supports the position that the universe is billions of years old, there is a tremendous amount of scientific evidence to support such a position.
-Also, scientific evidence indicates that the creation of the universe took considerably longer than six 24-hour days, and the biblical account of creation does not necessarily contradict this belief.
+We believe that although there are arguments that raise questions as to the credibility of certain scientific evidence that supports the position that the earth, as well as the universe, is billions of years old, there is a considerable amount of scientific evidence to support such a position.
+Furthermore, scientific evidence indicates that the creation of the universe took much longer than six 24-hour days, and the biblical account of creation does not necessarily contradict this belief.

 Additional Information Supporting Young Earth Viewpoint